Îles Saint-Marcouf: World War II

-In World War II the islands became the first French territory that seaborne Allied forces took on D-Day.
-At 04:30 on 6 June 1944 four US soldiers, armed only with knives, swam ashore from two-man canoes.
+In World War II, the islands became the first French territory that seaborne Allied forces took on D-Day.
+At 04:30 on 6 June 1944, four US soldiers, armed only with knives, swam ashore from two-man rubber boats.
 When they had verified that the islands were unoccupied, 132 troops from 4th and 24th Squadrons of the U.S. 4th Cavalry Group landed on the islands to secure the approaches to Utah Beach.
-Although they faced no resistance, the US troops suffered 19 casualties, killed and wounded, from mines that the Germans had left.
+Although they faced no resistance, the island was heavily mined, resulting in American casualties.

 Nature reserve

 The French government directly administers the islands, which have the status of a protected nature reserve with restricted access. Île de Terre has been a designated nature preserve since 1967. Île du Large has been off-limits since 1991 for reasons of safety.
 The primary bird species are seagulls and cormorants.
-In winter tens of thousands of seagulls shelter on the islands.
+In winter, tens of thousands of seagulls shelter on the islands.
 Although access to the islands is forbidden, anchoring between them is permissible.

 Currently, the fortifications are falling into ruins.
 Since 2003, the association "Les amis de l'île du large Saint-Marcouf" (Friends of Saint-Marcouf), together with students from the Collège de Carentan, have initiated a campaign to convince the authorities once again to permit recreational access to the Île du Large.
-In 2009 the Friends of Saint-Marcouf received permission to commence preservation work on the fortifications and they have been working there since then.(See: Website, in French, of "les Amis de l'île du Large Saint-Marcouf".)
+In 2009, the Friends of Saint-Marcouf received permission to commence preservation work on the fortifications and they have been working there since then.
+(See: Website, in French, of "les Amis de l'île du Large Saint-Marcouf".)